 American Express Purchasing Card Reviews

-According to online customer reviews, account holders like using this card because of the benefits and programs they receive alongside the card.
+Account holders like using this card because of the benefits and programs they receive alongside the card.
 The expense management programs allow them to take control of their traditional purchasing process, making it more efficient.
-However, the only negative reviews we found were in regard to the annual revenue requirements.
+However, the only negative reviews we found were concerning the annual revenue requirements.

-Citi Purchasing Card: Best P-Card for Comprehensive Control of Your Procurement Process
+Citi Purchasing Card: Best for Comprehensive Control of Your Procurement Process

 The Citi Purchasing Card offers robust spend controls and industry-leading merchant acceptance.
-Similar to the other cards on our list, besides Capital One, the Citi Purchasing Card has no annual fee and is required to be paid in full monthly.
-It offers tools such as the CitiManager Online Tool and Citi Working Capital Analytics (CWCA) to help business owners gain control and visibility over decentralized buying decisions through in-depth analysis.
+The Citi Purchasing Card has no annual fee and is required to be paid in full monthly.
+It offers tools such as the CitiManager online tool and Citi Working Capital Analytics (CWCA) to help business owners gain control and visibility over decentralized buying decisions through in-depth analysis.

 Citi Purchasing Card Costs